berkeley-deep-learning/cs294-131-f17/speakers.md

 Igor Mordatch is a research scientist at OpenAI and faculty at Carnegie Mellon University Robotics Institute.
 Previously he was a post-doctoral fellow working with professor Pieter Abbeel at University of California, Berkeley and received his PhD at University of Washington and undergraduate degree in University of Toronto.
 He worked as a visiting researcher at Stanford University and Pixar Research.
 His research interests lie in the development and use of optimal control and reinforcement learning techniques for robotics.

+## David Patterson: Evaluation of a Domain-Specific Architecture for Deep Neural Networks in the Datacenter: The Google TPU

+### Abstract

+### Bio

+David Patterson is likely best-known for the book Computer Architecture: A Quantitative Approach written with John Hennessy or for Berkeley research projects Reduced Instruction Set Computers (RISC), Redundant Arrays of Inexpensive Disks (RAID), and Network of Workstations.
+He also served as Berkeley’s CS Division Chair, the Computing Research Association Chair, and President of the Association for Computing Machinery.
+This led to election to the National Academy of Engineering, the National Academy of Sciences, and the Silicon Valley Engineering Hall of Fame.
+He received the Berkeley Citation in 2016 after 40 years as a CS professor.
+He then joined the Google Brain as a distinguished engineer and serves as Vice-Chair of the Board of Directors of the RISC-V Foundation, an open architecture organization.

 ## Percy Liang: Fighting Black Boxes, Adversaries, and Bugs in Deep Learning